-The Board held five regular and three special meetings during 2000.
-Each of the above Directors attended at least 75% of the meetings held during 2000 by the Board and the committees of which he was a member.
+The Board held five regular and five special meetings during 2001.
+Each of the above Directors attended at least 75% of the meetings held during 2001 by the Board and the committees of which he was a member.
 The Board has not established a separate nominating committee.

 Executive Compensation Committee.
 The Board has established an Executive Compensation Committee consisting of a majority of Independent Directors.
 Independent Directors are those directors who are not concurrently serving as officers of the Company and who currently have no relationship to us that may interfere with the exercise of their independence from management and the Company.
 The Executive Compensation Committee is charged with determining compensation for our executive officers.
-Mr. Africk, Mr. Benton and Stanley K. Tanger currently serve on the Executive Compensation Committee, with Mr. Africk serving as chairman.
-During 2000, there were three meetings of the Executive Compensation Committee.
+Mr. Africk, Mr. Benton, and Mr. Robinson currently serve on the Executive Compensation Committee, with Mr. Africk serving as chairman.
+During 2001, there were three meetings of the Executive Compensation Committee.

 Share and Unit Option Committee.
 The Board has established a Share and Unit Option Committee (referred to as the "Option Committee") consisting of three Independent Directors.
 The Option Committee administers our Share Option Plan and the Operating Partnership's Unit Option Plan.
 Mr. Benton, Mr. Africk and Mr. Robinson currently serve on the Option Committee, with Mr. Benton serving as chairman.
-During 2000, there was one meeting of the Option Committee.
+During 2001, there were no meetings of the Option Committee.

 Audit Committee.
 The Board of Directors has established an Audit Committee consisting of three Independent Directors.
 The Audit Committee makes recommendations concerning the engagement of independent auditors, reviews with the independent auditors the plans and results of the audit engagement, approves professional services provided by the independent auditors, reviews the independence of the independent auditors, considers the range of audit and non-audit fees and reviews the adequacy of our internal accounting controls.
 Mr. Africk, Mr. Benton and Mr. Robinson currently serve on the Audit Committee, with Mr. Africk serving as chairman.
-During 2000, there were 5 meetings of the Audit Committee.
+During 2001, there were five meetings of the Audit Committee.